 Shalee Coleman (Assistant Director) is an early career theatrical director who works in the Twin Cities.
 She graduated from Hamline University in 2013, and is a National Theater Institute Spring 2012 Alumnus.
 Shalee has previously worked with 20% Theatre Company, Freshwater Theatre, Theatre Unbound, Uprising Theatre Company and has self-produced work under Play-dot.
 Her aesthetic has been described as poetic as she blends movement, dance, and scene-work.
 Shalee almost exclusively chooses world or regional premiere work and favors heavy playwright involvement.
 A proponent of Own Voices, Shalee's work often puts issues of social justice at the forefront

 Margo Gray (Director) is pleased to be bringing Playable Artworks' interactive style back to the Twin Cities Horror Festival.
+This fall she has a residency with the Center for the Performing Arts in Minneapolis, working on another interactive piece.
 She holds an MFA from Carnegie Mellon University, and has worked in Chicago, Pittsburgh, Moscow, and London.
 Learn more at margogray.com.

 Kassha Lisinski (Sound Designer) is a neurodivergent mixed-white/mestizx enby artist, writer, designer, and hermit residing in Minneapolis since 2016.
 They are way excited to be part of Playable Artwork’s experimental horror theatre, and can think of nothing better than sonically scaring the pants off of participants one screechety scrash/ghost whisper at a time.
 They have previously designed sound (and video) for (sorta) traditional theatre projects with Patrick’s Cabaret, 20% Theatre, and See-Saw Theatre via Fringe Festival, to name a few.
 Other experimentations and hobbies have included creating immersive multimedia woodland environments, extreme multitasking with Queertopia MPLS, intermedia poetics, marathoning stacks of library book reserves before auto-renewals run out, and making friends with cats.
 They are most open to human communication when approached slowly with offers of paying gigs or discussion of fandom arts, apocryphal texts, and alter-futurisms.